nagygr/mango/go.md

 ## Running external commands

-External commands can berun using the `Cmd` struct within `os/exec`.
+External commands can be run using the `Cmd` struct within `os/exec`.
 The `Command(cmd string, args []string)` function takes a command and its arguments and returns a pointer to a `Cmd`.